oschweitzer/learning-resources/nodejs_lesson.md

 Node.js is a JavaScript runtime.
 It allows to run JavaScript on the server (or anywhere else from the browser).

 Node.js uses V8, which is the JavaScript engine built by Google.
-A JS engine takes JS code and compile it to machine code.
+A JS engine takes JS code and compiles it to machine code.
 Node.js takes V8 and adds some extra features, like working with your local filesystem (opening files, reading files...).

 Of course, because Node.js doesn't run on a web browser, JS features linked to the browser (like DOM manipulation) don't exist in Node.js.